Shine on You crazy Diamond!

 - One suggestion was that David would tour and record with the band, while Syd would keep writing their songs and sing on the albums, like Brian Wilson's relationship with The Beach Boys around the same time.
 The idea failed after Syd infamously taunted them with the unlearn-able "Have You Got It, Yet?".
 Waters noted that at the time Syd was kicked out of the band, "he was our friend, but most of the time we now wanted to strangle him."

 - Chick Magnet: And HOW!
-With a bit of The Casanova.
+Also the Handsome Lech & The Charmer, too.
 However, during his breakdown, his relations with women changed & he allegedly became abusive.

 - Cloud Cuckoolander: One of the very definitions of it.